 Whether you are a homeschool group leader or homeschool parent, having a plan to be prepared for any field trip is critical!
 Getting caught without the proper supplies or attire can make or break your trip.

 At Homeschool Mastery Academy we want you to get the most out of each homeschool field trip experience.
-Field trips are one of the best ways to engage while learning and having fun.
+Field trips are one of the best ways to amplify learning and have fun.

 We want to share 10 simple tips to make sure you get the most out of your homeschool field trip.